rezual/nge_2_re/README.md

 - Write a script to re-calculate text pointers so any translated text that can't fit in memory is moved elsewhere
 	- [ ] TODO
 - Figure out format of /USRDIR/game/imtext.bin - where most of the game dialog is stored
-	- [ ] 90% done, bare minimum implemented
+	- [ ] 99% done, bare minimum implemented
-		- See tools/bind.py (Currently in game_data, needs to be fixed up)
+		- See tools/bind.py
 		- See tools/text.py
 - Write custom PSP CFW plugin to patch the game and no longer rely on CWCheat
 	- [ ] TODO